eclipse-kura/kura/docs/kura-wires/single-port-wire-components/db-store-and-filter.md

 7. Configure the new OPC-UA asset, adding new Channels as shown in the following image.
 Make sure that all the channels are set to READ.
     ![WireAsset Opcua Example Read Mode](./images/opcua-wire-asset-config-read.png)

-8. Add a new **DBStore** component and configure it as follows:
+8. Add a new Wire Record Store named **DBStore** component and configure it as follows:
-    - **table.name**: WR_data
+    - **Record Collection Name**: WR_data
-    - **maximum.table.size**: 10000
+    - **Maximum Record Collection Size**: 10000
-    - **cleanup.records.keep**: 0
+    - **Cleanup Records Keep**: 0
-    - **DbService Target Filter** : the DB Service pid to be used
+    - **WireRecordStoreProvider Target Filter** : the DB Service pid to be used
 9. Add a new **Publisher** component and configure the chosen cloud platform stack in **cloud.service.pid** option
 10. Add **Logger** component
 11. Add another instance of **Timer**
-12. Add a new **DBFilter** component and configure it as follows.
+12. Add a new Wire Record Query component named **DBFilter** component and configure it as follows.
 The query will get the values from the light sensor and if they are less than 200, the fan is activated.
-    - **sql.view**: SELECT (CASE WHEN “light” < 200 THEN 1 ELSE 0 END) AS “led” FROM “WR_data” ORDER BY TIMESTAMP DESC LIMIT 1;
+    - **Query**: SELECT (CASE WHEN “light” < 200 THEN 1 ELSE 0 END) AS “led” FROM “WR_data” ORDER BY TIMESTAMP DESC LIMIT 1;
-    - **cache.expiration.interval**: 0
+    - **Cache Expiration Interval (Seconds)**: 0
-    - **DbService Target Filter** : the DB Service pid to be used
+    - **QueryableWireRecordStoreProvider Target Filter** : the DB Service pid to be used
 13. Add another **Asset** with the OPC-UA Driver, configured as shown in the following image.
 Be sure that all the channels are set to WRITE.
     ![WireAsset Opcua Example Write Mode](./images/opcua-wire-asset-config-write.png)

     !!! note
-        Be aware that the **sql.view** syntax can vary accordingly to the SQL dialect used by the database.
-For example, the MySQL dialect doesn't allow to surrond the table or columns names with double-quotes.
+        Be aware that the **Query** syntax can vary accordingly to the dialect used by the database.
+For example, the MySQL dialect doesn't allow to surround the table or columns names with double-quotes.
 In the H2DB, this is mandatory instead.

 14. Connect the components as shown in the following image, then click on “Apply” and check the logs and the cloud platform that the data is correctly published.
     ![WireAsset Opcua Example Graph](./images/opcua-wire-asset-graph.png)